abradley2/elm-i18next-gen/README.md

          ]
 ```

-You can also nest translations by page
+You can also nest translations by page as the [I18Next V2 specification](https://www.i18next.com/misc/json-format#i18next-json-v2) allows.
 ```
 {
    "home": { ... },